News, views, opinions and reviews from Van Isle Marina, one of the largest full service marinas in British Columbia.

 Spend enough time above the waters around Vancouver Island, a premium destination for boat travelers, and it will only be a matter of time until you get curious and want to get a closer look and what’s below the surface.
 When this happens, and you go for your first scuba diving experience in the Pacific Northwest, you’ll quickly come to realize the region is filled with all sorts of underwater scenery – from reefs, walls, shipwrecks, and plenty of marine life.

 Looking for a new boat to explore Vancouver Island?
-Check out our current boat listings.
+Check out our current yachts for sale.

 Here is our list of some of the best diving locations off the coast of Vancouver Island.
 Don’t forget your dry suits and headlamps – waters around here are cold and dark, but worth it!